BaadMaro/CTF/Zain CTF 2022/Secure Coding/nj1nx/README.md

 Details here : https://www.acunetix.com/vulnerabilities/web/path-traversal-via-misconfigured-nginx-alias/

-To fix that we nee d to add / to /static
+To fix that we need to add / to /static

 ```
 location /static/ {